Telugu literature: Addanki Poetic Inscription

+The Jain Literature Phase (850-1000 AD)

+Historically, Vemulawada was a Jain knowledge hub and played a significant role in patronizing Jain literature and poets.
+1980's excavations around Vemulawada revealed and affirmed the existence of Telugu Jain literature between 850-1000 AD.

+Adikavi Pampa had written a Telugu work named Jinendra Puranam, a Jain work written in 941 CE.

 Malliya Rechana

 Malliya Rechana (940 CE) composed the first Telugu poetic prosody book Kavijanasrayam (pre-Nannayya chandassu) around 940 AD.
 This was a popular one and referred by many poets.
 There seems to be even an earlier prosody book by Rechana's guru Vaadindra Chudamani which is not available.